huahaiy/talks/conj2018/PITCHME.md

 ### Weaknesses of Data Driven vs Symbolic Systems

-@snap[west]
+Data driven
   - Easy to defeat/abuse by adversaries
     - Tay
   - Hard to debug and bend it to the creator's will
   - By design, unlikely to be fixable
-@snapend

-@snap[east]
+Symbolic
   - Easy to build rigid/brittle systems
   - Hard to develop, for it is hard for human to think like machines
   - Fixable with *enough* human efforts
-@snapend

 ---
 ### Two Roads to Integrate Symbolic with Sub-symbolic

 1. Extract symbols out of sub-symbolic, then put symbols back
     - Mimic nature
     - Not yet practical

 2. Symbolic + sub-symbolic
     - Engineer's method
     - Practical today

 ---